-You can define states for components and component instances in the States view by selecting Create New State.
+You can define states for components and component instances in the States view by selecting .

 The properties that you change in a state are highlighted with blue color.
-In Text Editor, you can see the changes recorded as changes to the base state.
+In the Code view, you can see the changes recorded as changes to the base state.

 For more information, watch the following video:

-To determine when a state should be applied, select Actions > Set when Condition.
+To determine when a state is applied, select in the When Condition field.
 In Binding Editor, specify a when property for the state.
 Set the value of the property to a boolean expression that evaluates to

 true when you want the state to be applied.